ghar1821/ParetoBench/README.md

 ## Scripts to reproduce result in manuscript
-Folder `experiments_materials` contains all the scripts and results used to reproduce all the plots and tables in the manuscript.
+Folder `experiments_materials` contains all the scripts, datasets, and results used to reproduce all the plots and tables in the manuscript.
-The datasets used in the experiments are too big to be uploaded here, and thus will be uploaded to FlowRepository pending publication.

 ## Acknowledgements